TencentBlueKing/bk-bcs/bcs-services/bcs-helm-manager/internal/client/README.md

 示例:

 ```
-bcs-helm-client get detailv1 [chartname to query] -p [projectname to query] -r [repositoryname to query]
+bcs-helm-client get detail [chartname to query] -p [projectname to query] -r [repositoryname to query]
 ```